raptorf1/fizzbuzz_js/README.md

 > Question 4: To the best of your knowledge, please explain why we are moving (number % 5 === 0) to the top?

 * Because the function runs the code from top to bottom and from left to right.
 This means that if the `number % 3 === 0` statement was first and the input was 15, the output would be "Fizz" cause 15 % 3 also equals 0.
 And we do not want that, cause it breaks the rules of the challenge.
-So we first check `number % 15 === 0` and then `number % 5 === 0` and last `number % 3 === 0`.
+So we first check `number % 5 === 0 && number % 3 === 0` and then `number % 5 === 0` and last `number % 3 === 0`.
 That way, we get the desired output.

+> Question 5: To the best of your knowledge please explain the difference between feature and unit test.

+* Unit testing only checks a single component of the system.
+In our case, it checks that the FizzBuzz function produces the desired output in a console environment.
+* Feature testing checks if an application is working as a whole, as described in the system requirement specifications.
+In our case, since we want to make a website that any user can visit we must check that there is an input field, an output field to diplay the result, etc.

-> Question 5:
+> Question 6: